 As a main firefighting equipment and a primary tool for suppressing fire in its first stage, this will need a more thorough maintenance every six months.

 This system is designed to automatically respond to fire through water flow in a full-time standby mode.
 Its performance level may decrease if not regularly maintained, preferably every week when needed or every six months.
 The sprinkler system maintenance program should be in conjunction with the testing of the fire alarm system to ensure they are precisely interfaced.

 Smoke and Heat Alarm System

 As mentioned above, the alarm systems are required to be inspected in conjunction with the sprinkler system because they work together in the emergency management and evacuation stages.
 For this reason, a six-month interval routine is required for these systems to ensure its maximum potential.

 This is necessary to enable reach along every floor in the building, especially for buildings with multiple storeys.
 It will need maintenance check at six-monthly intervals.
 One of the most important parts of the inspection is checking if there are no leaks in at least 5 ml of water while it is running through the hose reel for a three-minute period.
 Leakage will significantly affect the hose performance.

-The need for regular fire equipment inspection draws attention to the very core of maximum safety practices around Melbourne.
+The need for regular Child Care Centres Fire Safety Equipment Testing and inspection draws attention to the very core of maximum safety practices around Melbourne.
 Do not fall behind the safety standards and be sure to take safety practices to its highest point with the help of our fire safety technicians.